Aalto University Data Protection Policy

 13. Training and Guidance

 The university strives to ensure that its staff is aware of the responsibilities placed upon them by data protection legislation and for providing training and guidance.
 Every member of the university staff must familiarize themselves with data protection guidelines.
 A web course or other training shall be completed before processing personal data on behalf of Aalto University can be required when necessary for work duties.

 Training material, codes of conduct, guidelines, privacy notices, and other personal data protection material will be made public on university website.

-Any person who finds that this personal data policy has not been followed in the processing of personal data shall contact the university’s data protection officer by email dpo(at)aalto.fi.
+Any person who finds that this data protection policy has not been followed in the processing of personal data shall contact the university’s Data Protection Officer by email dpo(at)aalto.fi.
 Data subject also has the right to take the matter of the university’s processing activities’ legality to the attention of the Data Protection Ombudsman.

-15. Approval and Review of Personal Data Policy
+15. Approval and Review of Data Protection Policy

 V Our responsibility for information and data

 We advance responsible and innovative data usage practices and culture in order to build data driven operations and to maximise the value of data in all activities of Aalto University.
 We value the transparency and openness of data.